 In 2003, the City of Memphis through the Memphis Business Opportunity Fund (MBOF) deposited \$1,000,000 with the Corporation for the purpose of lending to small businesses in the Memphis area.
 In addition, three financial institutions contributed \$450,000 each.
 An investment committee comprised of representatives from each of the parties in the Memphis Business Opportunity Partnership that are contributing lendable funds serve to assist and facilitate the activities in the Memphis area.
 The Corporation receives all earnings on the loans as compensation for its services.
+The MBOF program has been closed since 2010.

 During 2005, at the direction of the City of Memphis, the Corporation transferred \$739,342 of the funds back to the City.
 In 2010, loan loss reserve capital and loan capital provided by the City of Memphis and the three financial institutions was returned in full to the investing parties.
-The MBOF managed funds obligation at December 31, 2016 and 2015 was \$106,484 and \$106,484, respectively.
+The MBOF managed funds obligation at December 31, 2017 and 2016 was \$0 and \$106,484, respectively.
+MBOF managed funds program closed in 2017.

-There were no loans receivable outstanding at December 31, 2016 and 2015.
+There were no loans receivable outstanding at December 31, 2017 and 2016.